Chinese police detain five women's rights activists

 BEIJING (Reuters) - China formally detained five women’s rights activists on Thursday, apparently for planning to demonstrate against sexual harassment on public transport, paving the way for police to levy formal charges.

-The detention of the women is the latest development in a case that has drawn international censure and underscores a widening campaign by President Xi Jinping to quash dissent among academics, journalists and social activists.
+The detention of the women is the latest development in a case that has drawn censure from international rights groups and underscores a widening campaign by President Xi Jinping to quash any dissent among academics, journalists and social activists.

-The women - Li Tingting, Wei Tingting, Wang Man, Zheng Churan and Wu Rongrong - are being held at a detention center in Beijing, although they are from three cities, lawyers for three of them said by phone.
+The women, who are from three cities, are being held at a detention center in Beijing, lawyers for three of them said by phone.

-“This is completely unreasonable,” said Wang Qiushi, a lawyer for Wei.
+“This is completely unreasonable,” said Wang Qiushi, a lawyer for one of them.
 “None of them has violated the law.”

 They were planning demonstrations in Beijing and the southern city of Guangzhou on the weekend of International Women’s Day, March 8.
 They were initially detained late on March 6 along with other rights activists who were subsequently released after being questioned.